peternagy1332/music-composer/README.md

-# Algorithmic Music Generation with Recurrent Neural Network
+# Algorithmic music generation using recurrent neural networks

 The model is capable to learn the style of a given artist and continue a previously unseen music in that style.